-The forecast shows the Tourist Development Tax Fund is balanced through FY25 based on the assumption that expenditures would be adjusted to reflect any revenue increases or decreases that may occur.
-Tourist Development Tax revenue is estimated to grow by 5.1% in FY19 compared to FY18.
-Revenue is projected to increase by another 3.0% annually from FY20 - FY25.
+The Tourist Development Tax Fund is funded by the Tourist Development Tax, a revenue that is sensitive to general economic conditions.
+Tourist Development Tax revenue has been steadily increasing since Spring 2010, with record-setting revenue for the past seven years.
+Tourist Development Tax revenue is estimated to grow by 2.4% in FY20 compared to FY19.
+Revenue is projected to increase annually by 3.0% from FY21 - FY26.

-Expenditures are projected to increase by 46.2% in FY19 as the CVB begins payment on the City of Dunedin Spring Training Facility capital project approved by the BCC in FY17, along with increased spending on beach renourishment projects, increased personnel costs, and additional spending on advertising the destination.
+Expenditures are projected to increase by 16.9% in FY20 as the City of Dunedin's Spring Training project, which was part of the list of projects approved by the BCC in FY17, is completed.
+Additionally, increased spending on beach renourishment projects, increased personnel costs, and additional spending on advertising the destination contribute to the increase.

-With the addition of the capital program expenditures, expenses are expected to exceed revenue in FY20, and the planned use of capital fund balance will balance the fund.
+With the completion of the City of Dunedin Spring Training project, expenses are expected to exceed revenue in FY20, with a planned use of capital fund reserves to balance the fund.
 Revenues exceed expenditures during the remainder of the forecast period, and adjustments will be made if revenues fail to meet expectations.
 The fund maintains operating reserves above the 15.0% target throughout the forecast period.
 Additional capital reserves are held within the fund and can be used by the BCC to fund projects that will benefit the economy of Pinellas County and comply with allowable use of TDT.